YuvalShaul/Terraform/exercises/exe-07/README.md

 1. Clearly a syntax problem, so run a `plan` and you should see something like:

  ```
+╷
- Error: Argument or block definition required
+│ Error: Unclosed configuration block
+│

-     on main.tf line 17, in resource "aws_s3_bucket_object" "an_invalid_resource_definition":
+│   on main.tf line 25, in resource "aws_s3_bucket_object" "an_invalid_resource_definition":
-     17:

-     An argument or block definition is required here.
+│   25: resource "aws_s3_bucket_object" "an_invalid_resource_definition" {
+│
+│ There is no closing brace for this block before the end of the file.
+This may be caused by incorrect brace nesting elsewhere
+│ in this file.

 ```

  The goal is to get used to what things look like depending on the type of error encountered.
 These syntax